Licence Application Process

 Appealing to the First-tier Tribunal

 Once a licence has been approved or refused, the landlord can appeal to the First-tier Tribunal within 28 days if they disagree with the council’s decision.
-In our opinion, this should be seen as an option of last resort.
-It is far better to negotiate and reach agreement with the council during the representation phase.
+If you are considering this option, we would encourage you to seek expert professional advice at the earliest opportunity.

 Conclusion